open-mmlab/mmdetection3d/docs/en/user_guides/config.md

 # Learn about Configs

-MMDetection3D and other OpenMMLab repositories use [MMEngine's config system](https://mmengine.readthedocs.io/en/latest/tutorials/config.md).
+MMDetection3D and other OpenMMLab repositories use [MMEngine's config system](https://mmengine.readthedocs.io/en/latest/tutorials/config.html).
 It has a modular and inheritance design, which is convenient to conduct various experiments.
 If you wish to inspect the config file, you may run `python tools/misc/print_config.py /PATH/TO/CONFIG` to see the complete config.

 ## Config File Content

 MMDetection3D uses a modular design, all modules with different functions can be configured through the config.
-Taking PointPillars as an example, we will introduce each field in the config according to different function modules:
+Taking PointPillars as an example, we will introduce each field in the config according to different function modules.

 ### Model config